Buffalo Grove, Illinois: Annual cultural events

 Buffalo Grove holds approximately ten events throughout the year, the largest being Buffalo Grove Days in September.
-The multi-day festival occurs at Mike Rylko Community Park, 951 McHenry Road., located on the east side of McHenry/Route 83, between Buffalo Grove Road and Deerfield Parkway, next to the Spray ’n’ Play waterpark.
+The multi-day festival occurs at Mike Rylko Community Park, 951 McHenry Road., located on the east side of McHenry/Route 83, between Buffalo Grove Road and Deerfield Parkway, next to the Spray 'n' Play waterpark.
 It features carnival games, roller coaster rides, arts and craft booths, food vendors, live music, and a parade held at the beginning of the festival.
 The festival usually attracts residents from Buffalo Grove and neighboring communities.
 Another prominent event is the Farmers' Market, also held at Mike Rylko Community Park.
 It lasts every Sunday morning from June to October, presenting "locally grown fruits, vegetables, condiments, gourmet coffee and pastries, and more".
 In addition, businesses sponsor booths while non-profits showcase local organizations and businesses.

 On June 2, 2019, Buffalo Grove held its inaugural pride parade, organized by the Pinta family, and has continued hosting annually.
 Other events and programs in Buffalo Grove include Rotary Village Green concerts, Lawn Chair Lyrics, Movies Under the Stars, Green Fair, Buffalo Grove Symphonic Band, Buffalo Grove Singers, National Night Out, Fourth of July Fireworks, and Golf at Buffalo Grove and Arboretum Golf Courses.

 Libraries

 The Vernon Area Library, located just east of the border in neighboring Lincolnshire.

-The Indian Trails Public Library District serves Wheeling Township Buffalo Grove and a small portion of Lake County Buffalo Grove.
-It is located in Wheeling, south of the intersection of Dundee Road and Schoenbeck Road.
-The library has renovated, moved, and changed multiple times since beginning in a 20-foot by 30-foot frame building and holding fewer than 13,000 items in its collection.
+The Indian Trails Public Library District serves all of Buffalo Grove in Cook County and a small portion in Lake County It is located in Wheeling, south of the intersection of Dundee Road and Schoenbeck Road.
+The library has renovated, moved, and changed multiple times since it began in a 20-foot by 30-foot frame building and held fewer than 13,000 items in its collection.
 In 2009, the one-millionth item was checked out from the library.

-Vernon Area Public Library District serves Vernon Township Buffalo Grove, located in Lincolnshire.
+The Vernon Area Public Library District serves most of the Lake County part of Buffalo Grove.
+The library is located in Lincolnshire.
 The Vernon Area Public library began in 1974 in a classroom in the Adlai Stevenson High School and later moved to a temporary building in the high school parking lot.
 The first permanent library building was at 4 Indian Creek Road in Lincolnshire.
 On March 20, 1990, voters approved a referendum to sell $6.9 million in bonds to construct a new library adjacent to the existing library building.
 On September 15, 1993, the Vernon Area Public Library opened at 300 Olde Half Day Road in Lincolnshire.
 In 2019, the total collection use was 1,092,622.